heygautam2001/QSpiders/java.md

 - create a methid whioch takes an alphabet and ruturn the its correspondinf uppercase and lowercase character in such a way that
 - if it takes upppercase it return lowercase and if lowercase then uppercase.
 - write a java program to check whether a number is perfect cube or not.
+- write a program to find the sum of digit of each number..
+- write a program to check whether the given number is armstrong or not...
+- A number which is equal to sum of each digit raise to the the power equal to count of digit...
+- Write a java program to return sum of factorial of each digit in a given number..
+- write a java program to check whether a given number is harshad number or not.
+A number which is divisible sum of its digit..
+- LCM of two number && HCF of two number. lcm * hcf = ProductOfTwoNumber.
+-